 Before switching over to the article, we also like to inform you that we have put forward specific question that often arises on the user’s mind.

 The finest projector for a business should carry minimum 2000 lumens, excellent resolution, vast screen size range and a lot of connectivity options.
 However, what makes a projector ideal for business is its representation of data images with good clarity.

 2. What is a reasonable portable projector under $500?

 There is a lot of reasonable portable projector under $500 mark but a projector offers top-notch performance along with features, and competitive pricing would stay at the top.
 However, the low price doesn’t mean that it will ultimately compromise on durability and longevity section.

 3. What is the best portable projector?
 Why?

-The model name associated with best portable projector varies from experts to experts, and it entirely depends upon scrutiny process.
+The model name associated with the best portable projector varies from experts to experts, and it entirely depends upon the scrutiny process.
 The finest portable projector title should be given to a model that is extremely portable, carries a lot of portable facilities, have high lumens along with good resolution and possess a lot of essential features.

 4. Is the best portable projector capable of full HD?